-Top 5 2nd Quarter Trades of Le - GuruFocus.com
+Top 5 2nd Quarter Trades of LE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Levy Wealth Management Group, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were LEE DANNER & BASS INC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio S&P 500 Growth ETF has a price-earnings ratio of 21.95 and a price-book ratio of 6.44.
+In terms of valuation, iShares China Large-Cap ETF has a price-earnings ratio of 8.57 and a price-book ratio of 1.19.

-The guru established a new position worth 60,652 shares in ARCA:SPAB, giving the stock a 0.73% weight in the equity portfolio.
-Shares traded for an average price of $26.56 during the quarter.
+The guru established a new position worth 137,784 shares in NYSE:HPE, giving the stock a 0.18% weight in the equity portfolio.
+Shares traded for an average price of $15.19 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 19.38 and a price-book ratio of 3.04.
+In terms of valuation, iShares Russell 1000 Growth ETF has a price-earnings ratio of 24.92 and a price-book ratio of 8.76.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.